DrTimothyAldenDavis/GraphBLAS/GraphBLAS/rename/README.txt

 This folder contains a Makefile that extracts the external symbols in libgraphblas.so, and creates an #include file that renames them to a different namespace.
-It is required to install the MATLAB interface for GraphBLAS, when using MATLAB R2021a and later.
+It is required to install to use GraphBLAS with MATLAB R2021a and later.

 To create the GB_rename.h file, first compile libgraphblas.so and install it in /usr/local/lib/libgraphblas.so.
 Then